SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Compassionate Allowances (CAL)

 The Compassionate Allowances program fast-tracks applications for certain serious medical conditions.
-If your condition appears on the SSA’s CAL list, you could receive approval in just weeks—sometimes without the need for further review.
+If your condition appears on the SSA’s CAL list, your claim may be reviewed on an expedited basis, depending on the information provided.

 Quick Disability Determination (QDD)

 QDD uses computer technology to identify claims with a high likelihood of approval.
-If selected, your case is processed faster, sometimes in under 30 days, especially if your medical evidence is strong.
+If selected, your case is processed faster, sometimes in under 30 days

 Terminal Illness Cases (TERI)

 Applicants with terminal illnesses are prioritized for fast processing under TERI.
-These cases often receive expedited reviews due to the urgency of the situation.
+These cases are typically prioritized for review due to the urgency of the situation.

 How to Qualify for Fast-Track Programs: